 2. Suet

 Suet is not just for birds in cold regions.
-The fat found in lard is an excellent source of energy and helps fatten up your birds.
+The fat found in lard is an excellent energy source and helps fatten up your birds.

 In addition, suet comes packed with other nutrients like selenium, vitamin E, and phosphorus.
-You can buy many different grease types and make your own if you wish.
+You can buy many different grease types and make your own.

 Meltdown rendered animal fat and poured it into an appropriately sized mold to feed your birds.
 Suets can also be offered year-round, so there’s no need to worry about them going bad when stored at room temperature or outside in warm weather!